How to Swaddle a Baby Step-by-Step

 The Bottom Line

-Swaddling your newborn offers many benefits, such as comforting your baby and potentially promoting better sleep.
+Swaddling your newborn offers many benefits, like comforting your baby and potentially promoting better sleep.
 However, it's important to be aware of the potential risks as well.
 If you're uncertain about whether you should swaddle your baby, it’s a good idea to consult your baby’s healthcare provider to weigh the pros and cons.

 Once you decide to move forward with swaddling, you'll quickly get the hang of it.
 You can follow our step-by-step guide or ask a nurse or your little one’s healthcare provider for a demonstration.
 Before you know it, you'll be a pro at wrapping your little one into a snug and secure swaddle.